Premiership of Nicola Sturgeon

 Nicola Sturgeon's term as first minister of Scotland began on 20 November 2014 when she was formally sworn into office at the Court of Session.
 It followed Alex Salmond's resignation following the defeat of the Yes campaign in the 2014 Scottish independence referendum.
 She is the first female and longest serving officeholder.
-Sturgeon's premiership will end in the spring of 2023 in the wake of her shock resignation on 15 February 2023.
-Her successor is in the midst of being elected in the ongoing SNP leadership election.
+Sturgeon's premiership was dominated by Brexit, which she used as an argument in favour of a second referendum on Scottish independence, however, opposition from the UK Government, the outbreak of the COVID-19 pandemic, the cost of living crisis and the ruling against her government holding an advisory referendum would be obstacles for Sturgeon securing her legacy of gaining Scottish independence.
+Sturgeon's term ended on 29 March 2023, following her resignation announcement on 15 February, in which she claimed occupational burnout was the reason for her resignation.

-As a result of a majority of Scots voting to remain in the United Kingdom in the 2014 independence referendum, Salmond resigned as first minister and the leadership of the Scottish National Party.
-Sturgeon who had served in his administration as deputy first minister, emerged as the only candidate and was elected unopposed.
-As part of an agreement to introduce more devolved powers if Scotland voted to remain in the UK, the Smith commission was set up and resulted in the Scotland Act 2016.
+As a result of a majority of Scots voting to remain in the United Kingdom in the 2014 independence referendum, Salmond resigned as first minister and leader of the Scottish National Party.
+Sturgeon, who had served in his government as deputy first minister, emerged as the only candidate and was elected unopposed.
+As part of an agreement to introduce more devolved powers if Scotland voted to remain in the UK, the Smith Commission was set up, resulting in the Scotland Act 2016.
 Substantial control over income tax and limited social security powers were introduced, making Sturgeon the most powerful first minister in devolved history.
-She led the SNP through the 2015 UK general election when it enjoyed a surge in support, winning all but three of the fifty-nine seats in Scotland.
-The party replaced the Liberal Democrats as the third largest party in the British House of Commons.
+She led the SNP through the 2015 general election where it enjoyed a surge in support, winning all but three of the fifty-nine seats in Scotland.
+The party replaced the Liberal Democrats as the third largest party in the House of Commons.